Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 48-point total in 11 of 19 games (57.9%) this season.
+- Tampa Bay has combined with its opponents to score more than 48 points in 11 of 19 games this season.

-- Los Angeles' games have gone over 48 points in 10 of 19 chances this season.

-- The combined points per game average of the two teams, 57.2, is 9.2 points above Sunday's over/under.
+- Sunday's total is 9.2 points lower than the two team's combined 57.2 points per game average.

-- These two squads combine to allow 42.7 points per game, 5.3 fewer than this contest's over/under.
+- These two squads combine to surrender 42.7 points per game, 5.3 fewer than this contest's over/under.

-- Buccaneers games this season feature an average total of 49.4 points, a number 1.4 points higher than Sunday's over/under.
+- The Buccaneers and their opponents have scored an average of 49.4 points per game in 2021, 1.4 more than Sunday's total.

-- The 49.5 PPG average total in Rams games this season is 1.5 points more than this game's over/under.
+- In 2021, games involving the Rams have averaged a total of 49.5 points, 1.5 more than the set total in this contest.

 Buccaneers stats and trends